-Impaired Driving
+Impaired driving

-It is illegal to drink alcohol or consume cannabis under the age of 21 in Missouri.
-It is also illegal for anyone to drive while impaired, whether by alcohol or other drugs, at any time in Missouri.
+Drinking alcohol under the age of 21 is illegal in Missouri.
+And, driving while impaired, whether by drugs or alcohol, by anyone, anytime, is illegal.
+It's very dangerous and sometimes fatal.
 A law enforcement officer has the right to measure the blood alcohol concentration (BAC) of any driver who appears to be intoxicated.
-BAC can be measured by testing blood, breath, or urine.
+BAC is the percentage of alcohol in the body.
+It can be measured by testing blood, breath or urine.

-Missouri has a zero tolerance law, which means anyone under the age of 21 driving with a BAC of .02% or higher will have their license suspended for 30 days, followed by 60 days of restricted driving.
-If convicted, they will also pay a fine and be required to complete a substance abuse program for traffic offenders.
+Even one drink can raise BAC over the zero tolerance level and impair the ability to drive safely.
+Zero tolerance in Missouri means anyone under 21 driving with a BAC of .02% or higher will have his or her license suspended for 30 days, followed by 60 days of restricted driving.
+If convicted, he or she will also pay a fine and be required to complete a substance abuse program for traffic offenders.